About ENERGY MOTORS ISUZU

 Here at Energy Motors Isuzu we are like no other.
 As a company we have celebrated over 80 years in New Plymouth, Making us part of the oldest Motor Vehicle dealerships in Taranaki.
 We also have near new demonstrators and brand new Isuzu Utes to choose from.
 Each of our friendly sales staff is able to assist you with your next vehicle purchase, from trading in your current vehicle to arranging finance from no deposit and tailoring extended warranties to suit your new vehicle.

-Supported by Isuzu Utes NZ our fully equipped mechanical workshop will keep your new vehicle in top shape, with state of the art Hyundai and Isuzu diagnostic computers and fully trained technicians we can cater to all of your motoring needs.
+Supported by Isuzu Utes NZ our fully equipped mechanical workshop will keep your new vehicle in top shape, with state of the art Isuzu diagnostic computers and fully trained technicians we can cater to all of your motoring needs.
 Contact friendly team today by calling in or arrange one of our team to come to you.
 And yes we can deliver any where in New Zealand, we will endeavour to match or better any comparative deal.

 Address: Corner of Gill St and Eliot St